Psoriasis is not a disease. Really?

 It was just an innocent comment

 So, what to do about Marty's comments from Ozark?
 I wonder how many cast members, as well as the hundreds and hundreds of people who worked on the series, would agree with Marty?
 One million Canadians are affected by Psoriasis, and about 125 million (2-3%) of the world's population has Psoriasis.
 An estimated 30 percent of people with Psoriasis develop PsA.
 That is not a small number.
 That means roughly a handful of folks working on the Netflix series may have Psoriasis and or PsA.
 The only way to beat back misinformation is to take a stand when you hear it or read it.
 Don't get me wrong.
-I'm not a vigilante on some sort of crusade to make sure everyone knows about Psoriasis and PsA.
-However, I started this blog to shed light on invisible autoimmune diseases (even though Psoriasis is visible, it can sometimes be hidden or, as it did for me, manifest as Arthritis which is invisible) with the hope of educating as many people as I can, which is why I am writing about this seemingly insignificant comment.
+I'm not a vigilante on some crusade to make sure everyone knows about Psoriasis and PsA.
+However, I started this blog to shed light on invisible autoimmune diseases (even though Psoriasis is visible, it can sometimes be hidden or, as it did for me, manifest as Arthritis, which is invisible) with the hope of educating as many people as I can, which is why I am writing about this seemingly insignificant comment.
 Sometimes these comments unknowingly hurt people and keep the masses in the dark about the reality of living with degenerative autoimmune diseases.
 Speaking of words that hurt, I stumbled upon this list of 18 comments that "actually hurt people with chronic pain" and thought I'd share it.
-I've heard some of these personally - it's hard not to bite your tongue.
+I've heard some of these personally — it's hard not to bite your tongue.

 We need to turn things around and change minds and hearts, so Cyndi, as a fellow Psoriasis sufferer, take it away with your catchy pop tune "Change of Heart!”
 Please feel free to forward this chapter to anyone with Psoriasis or PsA.